YeSv/Simple.Kafka.Rpc/README.md

         {
             Key = Array.Empty<byte>(),
             Value = MessagePackSerializer.Serialize(Pong.New)
-        }.WithRpcRequestId(rpcRequest)); // This extension method comes with Simple.Kafka.Rpc package (required to call so client can match request to response)
+        }.WithRpcRequestId(rpcRequest)); // This extension method is available in Simple.Kafka.Rpc package (required to call so client can match request to response)

         Console.WriteLine($"[Server] Successfully added response to producer's queue.
 Id: {rpcRequestIdParseResult.Ok}");
     }